BlearChain/Momentum-Habit-Tracker/README.md

 ![Streaks](https://github.com/BlearChain/Momentum-Habit-Tracker/blob/main/__screenshots/Habit%20Streaks.jpg?raw=true)

-On this last pagem, you can see the current, best and worst streak you have for any of your current habits up to today.
+On this last page, you can see the current, best and worst streak you have for any of your current habits up to today.